deathbymanga/Xern/Races/Orc/Dung_Orcs/dossier.md

 It is said even, that in the most traditional of Orc tribes, that if a Griffin or Orc should die, their partner will die alongside it.
 Many Orcs still perform this, less out of tradition, and more out of pragmatism.
 If an Orc has no Griffin, after having ridden it for 40 years, he has no purpose left to the tribe, and should die with his partner.
 Should an Orc die before his Griffin, the Griffin is likely to become violent, and ill-tempered, refusing to be ridden by anyone else, making it necessary to put down the Griffin, for the safety of the tribe.

+Not all Dung Orcs are huge Griffin riders though.
+Due to the low survivability of Griffin eggs, it is seen less as a failure to be unable to raise one, and more a success if you do.
+Many Orcs who do not become Griffin riders, become other rolls in society.
+Either child-raisers, rune-readers, crop-growers, or Gnomers (those who offer their services to Deep Gnomes in the dense mountain tunnels).
+Surprisingly, the most common Magic practiced by Orcs is Divination and Enchantment, the two least offensive magics.
+Many Orcs see the first, sword, and Griffin as the way to kill someone.
+If one must learn magic, magic should be used outside of combat.
+Many Orc Chiefs consult Diviners to plan out the events of their holidays.

 ##Races
 * Humans: The humans do not bother the Orcs that much, they occasionally do business, but for the most part, the Orcs see the southern Humans as easy pickings, and the Northern Humans as even easier pickings.
 They do have a great deal of Respect for the Epuan Humans of the West though.
 * Half-Ogres: The Dung Orcs see the human in Half-Ogres to be a weakness and often see them as nothing more than burly humans